 I’m not going to lie, usually I step back and punt.
-That means that I just don’t do the chores.
-I fall back on planning, cleaning, organizing, or my Finish Line Goals.
+That means that I just don’t do the chores or I fall back on planning, cleaning, organizing, or my Finish Line Goals.
 I am beyond blessed that I have that option, and I know it.
 There are times when I simply cannot gather up the gumption to build a fence, work on the gardens, or literally anything else.
 So I ask for help, and do something else.

 If that’s not an option and I have to do the things that are burning me out, I do it carefully and slowly.
 There’s nothing more frustrating that things not going how you want or need them to go.

 Lastly, I go play in the dirt.
 For some reason, that is my reset.
 It doesn’t have to be anything major, either.
 Simply watering my plants or spreading grass seed is enough to remember that not everything has to be done the way I want it or think it should be.
 And that’s okay.